NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-DiagnosticReport.page.md

 <a name="status"></a>
 #### status
 SHOULD use base HL7 codes for DiagnosticReport.status.
-A DiagnosticReport should only be marked as final if the report is complete and verified by an authorised person.
+A DiagnosticReport SHOULD only be marked as final if the report is complete and verified by an authorised person.
 ```json
  "status": "final",
 ```